Dre Campbell Farm

 Good Companion Plants for Cilantro

 Ready to try your hand at planting cilantro?
-There’s no doubt you’ll want some companion plants around it to help maximize its benefits and keep away potential pests.
+There’s no doubt you’ll want some companion plants around cilantro to maximize its benefits and deter potential pests.

 So, what are good companions for it?
 Below is a list of the best plants to grow alongside cilantro: